Deadly blast kills several police officers in India – DW – 01/06/2025

 What we know about the blast

-The bombing is the latest in a series of sporadic attacks on security forces in India's Chhattisgarh state and comes after frequent gun battles between security forces and insurgents.
+The bombing is the latest in a series of sporadic attacks on security forces in India's Chhattisgarh state.
+It comes after frequent gun battles between security forces and insurgents.

 Images released from the scene showed the crater several metres in diameter caused by the explosion, as well as the debris scattered on the ground of the vehicle.
 The incident took place on a dirt road located in an area of dense vegetation in the Bijapur district.